hmcts/slack-help-bot/README.md

   - Assigned to me
   - Raised by me
 - Auto close inactive issues
-  - A cron job built into the bot will close any issues that have been not been updated for 10 days
+  - A weekday cron job sends inactivity reminders after 10 and 20 days, then withdraws issues after 30 days without an update.
 - Analytics on usage of the bot
   - Events are recorded in Application Insights when user actions are taken, for more details see [analytics](#analytics).
   - Labels are added to Jira tickets that can be reported on in Jira to see what team / area / environment is requesting the most help